edro15/sfcc-connector/README.md

 #### `get_orders`
 The query used by default will retrieve all orders having `creation_date` or `last_modified` within the time interval defined by given `begin_date` and `end_date`.
-Provide another query if you want to filter orders based on other criteria (see `custom_query`).
+Provide another query (`custom_query`) if you want to filter orders based on other criteria.

 By default all order fields will be returned.
 If you need to retrieve only a selection of them, please provide a `custom_select` as for example: `custom_select="(hits.(data.(creation_date,confirmation_status,total)))"`